JayZenith/x86_compiler/README.md

-# x86-64 Compiler: Polymorphic vs. Tagged-Union AST
+# x86-64 Compiler: Tagged-Union AST
-A mini compiler in C++ that parses a small imperative language and generates x86-64 assembly, with a focus on comparing two AST architecture approaches.
+A mini compiler in C++ that parses a small imperative language and generates x86-64 assembly, with a focus on tagged-union AST design.

 ### Features
 #### Compiler Capabilities: